 A small wind tilted the Vasa to its port side causing water to fill open gun ports.
 The people of Stockholm watched in horror as the Vasa sank to the muddy seabed 32 meters below taking 53 lives with her.

 Three hundred and thirty-three years later the Vasa was hauled from the harbour’s preserving mud and silt and taken to Stockholm’s Vasa Museum, which houses an incredibly intact piece of history that is a marvel to behold.

 So, what happened?
 It’s down to bad design and bad testing.
 The Vasa was too tall and too heavy for its short hull nestled below the waterline.
 Any movement would have been enough to tip the balance.
 And in his haste to conquer the seas, King Gustav II Adolf, known as the ‘father of modern warfare’ and ‘The Lion of the North’ didn’t have time for any of that Quality Assurance mumbo-jumbo.
 After getting a few sailors to run across the decks to test stability, she was allowed to set sail with full crew and cargo.

 - Changing specifications and lack of documentation or project plan

 - Lack of scientific methods and reasoning

 Thorough evaluation of a website will prevent mishaps and sinking feelings down the line.
-Documentation of every step of the process helps project managers keep the client informed of both progress and issues that need addressing before the day of launch.
+Documentation of every step helps project managers keep the client informed of both progress and issues that need addressing before the day of launch.
 Even a soft launch, a run around the bays, is recommended before the flag-waving begins.

 If you’d like to find out more about using digital to enhance your overall communications strategy, please contact James McCobb, Partner, Digital.